-Singer, actress.
-Born Aaliyah Dana Haughton, on January 16, 1979, in Brooklyn, New York.
+Singer and actress Aaliyah Dana Haughton was born on January 16, 1979, in Brooklyn, New York.
 Raised in Detroit, Michigan, the young singer competed unsuccessfully on the television program Star Search at age 11.
 Later that same year, she performed with R&B legend Gladys Knight, the former wife of her uncle and manager, Barry Hankerson, at a five-night stand in Las Vegas.

 In 1994, at the age of 15, Aaliyah catapulted onto the R&B charts herself with her debut album, Age Ain't Nothing But a Number.
 Produced by the successful singer R. Kelly, the album quickly sold a million copies and eventually earned platinum status based largely on the success of two hit singles, "Back and Forth" and "At Your Best (You Are Love)."
 Later that year, tabloid reports surfaced claiming that the sultry teen singer had married the 27-year-old Kelly, but Aaliyah denied the union and the marriage was reportedly annulled.